Frequently Asked Questions About Teacher Certification

 A: The ACT accelerated approach basically requires the following:

-- Step 2 - Preparation Program Institute & 30 Hours of Field-based Experience
+- Step 2 - Once eligible, you can enroll and complete the Preparation Program Institute & 30 Hours of Field-based Experience, plus pass the TExES Content Test(s) for your subject and grade level.

 NOTE: First year teachers will have either an Intern Certificate (if they have passed the TExES Content Test) OR a Probationary Certificate (if they have passed both the TExES Content & PPR Tests).